Capital gains tax under review: NSW tackles housing affordability

 Housing affordability and other measures

-Even with government and state incentives available for first time buyers like the First Home Owner Grants (FHOG), house affordability issues continue.
+Even with government and state incentives available for first time buyers such as the First Home Owner Grant (FHOG), house affordability issues continue.

 If you are a potential first time home buyer, there might be a chance you won't qualify for NSW grants because your home is too expensive.
 The FHOG puts a property value cap of $600,000 for those interested in the $10,000 grant.
 But with residential property averaging at $1 million, it is easy to see how difficult it may be for a first time buyer to break into the market without any help.
 Even with potential government aid right at your fingertips, many still cannot afford to buy homes.